Wrestling

 Genesis 33:5-8, Jasher 32:59-61

-And Esau lifted his eyes and saw the women with their offspring, the children of Jacob, walking behind Jacob and bowing along the road to Esau.
-And Esau said to Jacob, “Who are these with you, my brother?
+Esau looked up and saw the women and children walking behind Jacob, bowing along the road toward him.
+Esau asked, “Who are these with you, my brother?
 Are they your children or your servants?”

-And Jacob answered Esau and said, “They are my children which God has graciously given to your servant.”
+Jacob answered, “They are my children whom God has graciously given to your servant.”

-Then the handmaidens came near, they and their children, and they bowed themselves.
-And Leah also with her children came near, and bowed themselves: and after came Joseph near and Rachel, and they bowed themselves.
-And while Jacob was speaking to Esau and his men, Esau beheld the whole camp, and he said to Jacob, “Where did you get the whole of the camp that I met last night?”
+Then the handmaidens approached with their children and bowed.
+Leah and her children also came forward and bowed.
+After them came Joseph and Rachel, and they bowed as well.
+While Jacob was still talking with Esau and his men, Esau looked at the entire camp and said, “Where did you get all of the camp that I encountered last night?”

-And Jacob said, “To find favor in the sight of my lord, it is that which God graciously gave to your servant.”
+Jacob replied, “To find favor in the eyes of my lord—it is what God has graciously given to your servant.”

 Esau reluctantly received the gift Jacob had for him